zzDanDanzz/react-project-structure/README.md

 #### Features Folder

-> here, we keep 'features' that are part of a page but have grown so complex that can have their own 'page' structure (but they're not conceptually a page.)
+- here, we keep `features` that are part of a page but have grown so complex that can have their own `page` structure (but they're not conceptually a page)

-> the features folder follows the same structure as the pages folder except that everywhere you see 'page' or 'pages' you replace it with 'feature' or 'features'.
+- the `features` folder follows the same structure as the `pages` folder except that everywhere you see _page_ or _pages_ you replace it with _feature_ or _features_.

 ```
 features/